You're Doing Interfaces Wrong

 Most programmers think they're creating dependency inverted code, with loose coupling when they require an interface instead of the implementation - but this is not automatically true.

-This is something that almost never happens.
-Instead, we see interfaces to the database are passed into the business logic, and implemented by a DBContext class of some kind, or stored procedure calls or similar.
-But the interfaces are still organised around the structure of what is convenient to the database.
+In fact, real isolation of business logic from everything else almost never happens.
+What we do see (especially when EntityFramework is used) are interfaces to the database are passed into the business logic, and implemented by a DBContext class of some kind, or stored procedure calls or similar - BUT CRITICALLY these interfaces are still organised around the structure of what is convenient to the database.

 A business layer that depends on a database interface is just as tightly coupled as a business layer that depends on a database implementation.